hyperspy/hyperspy/doc/user_guide/tools.rst

 `dtype`
     Describes the underlying data type of the signal data and is determined automatically.
     Can be "real" or "complex".
+It is important to note that `data` passed to the constructor of a :py:class:`~._signals.complex_signal.ComplexSignal`, which is not already complex, will be converted to the numpy standard of `np.complex`/`np.complex128`. `data` which is already complex will be passed as is.

 .. table:: BaseSignal subclass :py:attr:`~.signal.BaseSignal.metadata` attributes.